Got an Ohio Gold license plate? You’re going to have to replace it soon

 For vehicle owners with these plates — which are reportedly affixed to about 1.5% of all Ohio vehicles — that means a change is coming:

-“All holders of Ohio Gold plates will be required to get a new plate at their next regular renewal date,” ODPS Assistant Director of Communications Lindsey Bohrer confirmed to FOX 8 in an email.
+“All holders of Ohio Gold plates will be required to get a new plate at their next regular renewal date,” ODPS Assistant Director of Communications Lindsey Bohrer said.
 “A customer who has an Ohio Gold plate cannot renew their vehicle registration without doing so.”

 “In fact, Ohio Gold plate customers who received the notification letter and renew prior to Dec.
 29, will receive the current Ohio Pride license plate design that was implemented under Gov. [John] Kasich,” Bohrer said.